Moving a Pet to France

 Do I Need a Microchip for My Pet to Travel to France?

 All dogs, cats, and ferrets must have a microchip that meets ISO standard 11784 or 11785.
 (The number will be 15 digits.)
+The microchip must be implanted BEFORE the rabies vaccination.
 If your pet currently has no microchip, that should be your first order of business, because it is a prerequisite for obtaining documentation.
 If your pet has a microchip that does meet ISO standards, you have options:

-- Carry a chip reader that customers officials can use to scan your pet
+- Carry a chip reader that customs officials can use to scan your pet

 - Notify French customs in advance so they can have an appropriate scanner available